atlassian/data-center-helm-charts/docs/docs/troubleshooting/LIMITATIONS.md

     At present, Bamboo server cluster sizes comprising only `1` pod is the only supported topology for now.

 ### Server and agent affinity
 It is preferable that the Bamboo server and agents are be deployed to the same cluster due to security and performance reasons.
-If agents are deployed outside the Kubernetes cluster, you need to expose Bamboo server JMS port as LoadBalancer or NodeIP:
+If agents are deployed outside the Kubernetes cluster, you need to expose Bamboo server JMS port as `LoadBalancer` or `NodeIP`:

 ```
 bamboo: